 I have a B.S. in Civil and Environmental Engineering and M.S. in Applied Economics, both from University of Illinois Urbana-Champaign.
 I completed my Ph.D. in Civil and Environmental Engineering at University of California, Davis, with an emphasis in transportation engineering.
-In my free time I enjoy hiking with my dog, photography, and foraging.
+Before moving to Utah, I was a postdoctoral researcher in the Department of Civil and Environmental Engineering at the University of Vermont.
+In my free time I enjoy hiking with my dog, photography, and foraging for fungi.

 Download my CV